MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbServer/plan-your-deployment/edge-server-deployments/advanced-edge-server-dns.md

 - Questa tabella contoso.com contiene:

-  - Dns A and AAAA (if you're using IPv6 addressing) or CNAME records, for automatic discovery of Skype for Business Server web services.
+  - DNS A and AAAA (if you're using IPv6 addressing) or CNAME records, for automatic discovery of Skype for Business Server web services.
 Questo è per l'uso con dispositivi mobili.

   - Dns A and AAAA (if you're using IPv6 addressing) and SRV records for the Edge external interface of each Skype for Business Server Edge Server or hardware load balanced (HLB) VIP in the perimeter network.